Rudford

 Rudford is a village and former civil parish, now in the parish of Rudford and Highleadon, in the Forest of Dean district, in the county of Gloucestershire, England.
-It is located approximately 4 miles north-west of Gloucester.
-The local church is dedicated to St. Mary.
-It is also 5 miles from Newent.
+It is located approximately 4 mi north-west of Gloucester and 5 mi south-east of Newent.
+The local church is dedicated to St Mary.
 In 1931 the parish had a population of 114.

 History

 On 1 April 1935 the parish of Highleadon was merged with Rudford, on 16 September 1976 the parish was renamed "Rudford & Highleadon".